Bubichoo-Teitichoo/libutils/src/ringbuffer/ReadMe.md

 In non-overriding mode no entries will be overriden. `ring_buffer_push()` will return a non-zero value instead.

-> Note: The implementation is not thread-safe.
+> :warning: Warning: The implementation is not thread-safe.
 If you want to use it in a
 > multi-threaded environment make sure to serialize the calls to
 > `ring_buffer_push()` and `ring_buffer_pop()`.